PavelAF/PVE-Serial-Hub/README.md

 update-grub && reboot
 ```

-For adaptive console size, you can use this bash script, which will be run at login:
+For adaptive console size, you can use this bash script on VM, which will be run at login:
 ```
 cat <<'EOT' >/etc/profile.d/serial_resize.sh
 serial_resize() {